innoq/cards42org_en/_descriptions/card11_success.md

 ---
-name: Erfolg in der Zukunft
+name: Future Success
+layout: card_page
+slug: success
 ---
 Often there are very obvious solutions in front of us, which contribute significantly to the success of a software system, but we do not see them yet.
 We are too much caught with our narrow-mindedness in our daily business.